|

 Hawaiian Islands, and educator for the Waikiki Aquarium.

-Other interests include native Hawaiian plants, wildlife, jazz, and airplanes.
+Other interests include native Hawaiian plants, wildlife, jazz, cars, and airplanes.

 |